Inclusive Design Glossary

 Height Control

-Adjustable height provides much-needed flexibility.
-By allowing the height of screens or other presentation-media to be adjusted, the environment becomes more usable to those of small stature, children, those who are taller than nominal levels, etc.
+Adjustable height provides much-needed flexibility and makes the environment more usable to those of small stature, children, those who are taller than nominal levels, etc.

 Tilt